John May (youth worker)

-John Clive Cecil May is a British youth worker.
+John Clive Cecil May (born 1964) is a British youth worker.
 He was born in the United Kingdom, and was educated at Beaudesert Park School and Wycliffe College, in Gloucestershire.
 He pursued higher education at Bristol University, where he achieved a Joint Honours degree in Drama and English, and then at Westminster College, Oxford, where he was awarded a postgraduate certificate in education.